pivotal/docs-platform-automation/docs/how-to-guides/write-an-upgrade-opsman-pipeline-from-scratch.md

     makes it _much easier_ to figure out why things are the way they are, and to return to the way things were in simpler, better times.
-    Writing short commit messages that capture the _intent_ of the change (in an imparative style) can be tough, but it really does make the pipeline's history much more legible, both to future-you,
+    Writing short commit messages that capture the _intent_ of the change (in an imperative style) can be tough, but it really does make the pipeline's history much more legible, both to future-you,
     and to current-and-future teammates and collaborators.